Beauty and the Beast (1991 film): Video games

 The third and fourth video games based on the film are action platformers developed by Probe Software and published by Hudson Soft.
 One, titled Beauty and the Beast, was released in Europe in 1994 for the NES, while the other, Disney's Beauty and the Beast, was released in North America in July 1994 and in Europe on February 23, 1995, for the SNES.
 The entire games are played through the perspective of the Beast.
 As the Beast, the player must get Belle to fall in love so that the curse cast upon him and his castle will be broken.
 The final boss of the game is Gaston.
 The Beast can walk, jump, swipe, stomp, super stomp, and roar, the last of which is used to both damage enemies and reveal hidden objects.

 The fifth video game based on the film was titled Disney's Beauty and the Beast: A Board Game Adventure and is a Disney Boardgame adventure for the Game Boy Color.
 It was released on October 25, 1999.

 Beast's Castle, a world based on Beauty and the Beast, appears in the video game series Kingdom Hearts.
 In the first game, the world has been destroyed and Belle kidnapped by the Heartless, led by Maleficent.
 The Beast travels to Maleficent's stronghold and works with Sora to defeat Maleficent and rescue Belle and the Princesses of Heart.
 In Kingdom Hearts II, Beast's Castle is restored and Xaldin manipulates Beast in an attempt to transform him into a Heartless.
 Beast eventually comes to his senses and works with Sora to defeat Xaldin.
 In the game's ending credits, the Beast turns back into the Prince.
-Beast's Castle also appears as a level in Kingdom Hearts 358/2 Days, where Roxas visits it during his time in Organization XIII.
-An illusory version of the world appears in Kingdom Hearts χ, which follows the plot of the original film.
+Beast's Castle also appears as a level in Kingdom Hearts 358/2 Days, and in Kingdom Hearts χ.

-Sequels
+Belle and the Beast also appeared in Disney Dreamlight Valley, they first appeared in Update Seven: Enchanted Adventure.
+Lumiere and Cogsworth later appeared in Update Nineteen: Return to Beast’s Castle.
+Gaston was introduced in the Eternity Isle expansion pack.

+Follow-ups

-The success of the film spawned two direct-to-video sequels: Beauty and the Beast: The Enchanted Christmas (1997) and Beauty and the Beast: Belle's Magical World (1998).
-An alternate continuity film, Belle's Tales of Friendship (1999) was used to promote a live-action alternate continuity television series, Sing Me a Story with Belle.
-Belle’s Tales of Friendship has an animated segment that takes place in the main continuity.
+The success of the film spawned two direct-to-video follow-ups: Beauty and the Beast: The Enchanted Christmas (1997) and Belle's Magical World (1998).
+A television series, Sing Me a Story with Belle (1995-1997), and another direct-to-video film, Belle's Tales of Friendship (1999), featured live-action actors as well as animation.

-Theme park attraction

-A dark ride based on the film, Enchanted Tale of Beauty and the Beast, opened at Tokyo Disneyland in 2020.